emmajanedrews/base-template/_posts/2017-11-16-help-others-in-burbank-celebrate-thanksgiving.md

 We need your help!
 If you'd like to donate your time or some turkeys, please get in touch with us.

-As always, refer to us as your #1 resource for real estate in the LA area!
+As always, refer to us as your No. 1 resource for real estate in the LA area!

 &nbsp;